prof3ssorSt3v3/mad9011/docs/modules/week11/README.md

 ### ADDING CSS ANIMATIONS

-The three most common SVG properties we can animate with CSS, are SVG `fill` property, `opacity`, and CSS `transforms` on SVG elements.
+The three most common SVG properties we can animate with CSS, are SVG `fill`, `opacity`, and CSS `transform` on SVG elements.

 To use CSS animation, we will first specify some keyframes for the animation.
 Keyframes hold what styles the element will have at certain times.